Julie Schwartz Gottman

-Julie Schwartz Gottman (born April 7, 1951) is an American clinical psychologist, researcher, speaker, and author.
+Julie Schwartz Gottman (born April 7, 1951) is an American clinical psychologist, researcher, speaker and author.
 Together with her husband and collaborator, John Gottman, she is the co-founder of The Gottman Institute – an organization dedicated to strengthening relationships through research-based products and programs.
 She is the co-creator of the Sound Relationship House Theory, Gottman Method Couples Therapy, and The Art and Science of Love weekend workshop for couples, among other programs.
-In addition to her internationally recognized clinical work, Julie Schwartz Gottman is the author or co-author of six books – Ten Lessons to Transform Your Marriage, And Baby Makes Three, 10 Principles for Doing Effective Couples Therapy, The Man's Guide to Women, The Marriage Clinic Casebook, and The Science of Couples and Family Therapy.
-She is also the co-author of over 30 peer-reviewed journal articles.

 Early life and education

 Julie Schwartz Gottman was born in Portland, Oregon, the daughter of Marvin and Selma Schwartz.
 She completed her Bachelor of Arts (B.A.) in psychology at Colorado College in 1974.
 In the years following college, she completed an MEd in community mental health counseling from Northeastern University Graduate School of Education in 1976 and later, lived in India and Nepal for a year that included serving people in poverty in Calcutta.
 After returning to the U.S. in 1979, she earned a Master of Arts (MA) in Clinical psychology in 1981 and PhD from the California School of Professional Psychology (CSPP), San Diego in 1985.